gorociao/peprally-website/_my_collection/electricobjects.markdown

 Corners Series (<a href="https://www.electricobjects.com/collections/119/corners-by-erica-gorochow">display - see them animated</a>)

+{: .large-top-margin}
 ![]({{ site.url }}/images/07eo/eo_garden.gif)

 LA Garden (<a href="https://www.electricobjects.com/artists/erica-gorochow/artworks/kJez">display</a>)

+{: .large-top-margin}
-Electric Objects is new kind of computer, made for art.
+[Electric Objects](http://electricobjects.com/) is new kind of computer, made for art.
 These pieces were commissioned as a part of the company’s “Artist in Residence” program, which invited a select group of creators early access to their platform, hardware and dialogue with the EO team.
 “Jungle” was featured in the company’s kickstarter video.